sherafyk/GB1/README.md

 ## Features

-- Wizard to upload documents and answer an initial set of short context questions followed by two rounds of AI-generated yes/no questions
+- Wizard to upload a document and receive an instant AI-generated risk report
-- Automatic text extraction from PDFs and images, with images optionally sent directly to OpenAI for vision-based question generation
+- Automatic text extraction from PDFs and images, with images optionally sent directly to OpenAI for vision-based analysis
-- AI generated yes/no questions to clarify risk factors (two rounds of ten questions) after gathering brief context
 - Markdown risk report with overall score, rationale and next steps
 - Email delivery of the report (optional SMTP configuration)
 - User authentication with an admin panel to manage users and view submission logs
 - SQLite database for storing submissions and users
 ## Repository Layout

 ```